-Here is a quick and easy 5 ingredient paleo crepes recipe you can use for sweet or savory food.
-These crepes are light, airy and delicious!
+Here is a quick and easy Dairy-free Keto Crepes Recipe you can use for sweet or savory food.
+These crepes are grain-free and delicious!

 After all, the first crepe normally gets thrown away.
 There's something mystical that has to happen between the batter and pan once the proper temperature is reached and a bona fide crepe is formed.
 For my mom and for me, it's always the second crepe.
 The first, while hardly worthy of the name, was always one for testing, ensuring the consistency was just right.
 What it lacked in form and looks, it made up for in taste.

 The crepes my mom would make were called "clatite", filled with jam and rolled into long tubes.
 While I could hardly wait to get my hands on them once freshly rolled, it was the next day that they came into their full flavor.

 I'm surprised it took me this long to experiment with a grain-free crepes version that's keto and paleo.

 - Perfect for breakfast, lunch, or dinner

 - Perfect snack for kids